ghomasHudson/Jellyfin-Auto-Collections/README.md

 # Jellyfin Auto Collections

-A collection of scripts to automatically make and update [jellyfin](https://jellyfin.org) collections based on internet lists such as IMDb and letterboxd.
+A tool to automatically make and update [jellyfin](https://jellyfin.org) collections based on internet lists such as IMDb and letterboxd.

 ```
 Getting collections list...